uniFabiB/maxLq/README.md

 Continuation approach used to compute branches of local maximizers $u_B^e$ for increasing values of the constraint parameter $B$.

-<span style="color:teal">The corresponding Fortran variables, functions, explanations are colored</span>
+<span style="color:teal">The corresponding Fortran variables, functions, explanations are colored in this readme (not visible on github)</span>

 ## Input